yodkwtf/python-fundamentals/README.md

 - `class Child(Parent)` - _Child_ class will inherit all the methods of the _Parent_ class
 - Refer to [inheritance.py](./12-objects/inheritance.py)

+## 13. Modules

+- Used to organize code into multiple files where each file is a module
+- A module should have all the related functions and classes
+- Makes the code more reusable as a module can be imported into other programs too
+- Imported module act as an object so the module functions are the methods of that object
+- Specific functions can also be directly imported from a module
+- Refer to [modules]('./13-modules) for info.

 # Exercises

 1. [Weight Converter Program](./exercises/weight-converter.py)